exasol/pyexasol/README.md

 </a>
 </p>

-PyEXASOL is the officially supported Python connector for [Exasol](https://www.exasol.com).
+PyExasol is the officially supported Python connector for [Exasol](https://www.exasol.com).
 It helps to handle massive volumes of data commonly associated with this DBMS.

 You may expect significant performance improvement over ODBC in a single process scenario involving pandas.

-PyEXASOL provides API to read & write multiple data streams in parallel using separate processes, which is necessary to fully utilize hardware and achieve linear scalability.
-With PyEXASOL you are no longer limited to a single CPU core.
+PyExasol provides API to read & write multiple data streams in parallel using separate processes, which is necessary to fully utilize hardware and achieve linear scalability.
+With PyExasol you are no longer limited to a single CPU core.

 ---
 * Documentation: [https://exasol.github.io/pyexasol/](https://exasol.github.io/pyexasol/index.html)
 * Source Code: [https://github.com/exasol/pyexasol](https://github.com/exasol/pyexasol)
 ---

-## PyEXASOL main concepts
+## PyExasol main concepts

 - Based on [WebSocket protocol](https://github.com/exasol/websocket-api);
 - Optimized for minimum overhead;